tudorvalentine/census-nodejs-api/README.md

-# Census Node.js Backend
+# Census Node.js API

-Census Node.js Backend is a backend for the Android app Census App.
+Census Node.js is an API for communicating with the Android app.
+The database management system used on the backend is PostgreSQL

+## Features
+- Receives data from the client (Android app) and stores it on the database server.
+- Extract data from the database and send it to the client in JSON format.

 ## Installation